-- Conduct security audits to identify potential problems related to physical security, staff safety, or asset protection.
+- Conduct security audits to identify potential vulnerabilities related to physical security, staff safety, or asset protection.

-- Design or implement security systems, video surveillance, motion detection, or closed-circuit television systems to ensure proper installation and operation.
+- Design, implement, or establish requirements for security systems, video surveillance, motion detection, or closed-circuit television systems to ensure proper installation and operation.

 - Develop or review specifications for design or construction of security systems.